 This is another roofing material you should not be walking on.
 Inspect these roofs from a ladder, with binoculars or a drone camera.
 Wooden shakes are split by hand, and wood shingles are sawed and tapered.
 Weather will deteriorate wood shakes and shingles over time.
 See if there are missing rotted, warped, or broken shingles or shakes.
 As a general rule of thumb if a third or more of these roofs are damaged, the whole roof needs replacement.

-Structural engineers Daytona, Forensic Engineers Palm Coast, Structural Engineers Jacksonville, Forensic Engineers Jacksonville, structural engineers Melbourne,, forensic engineers Orlando, structural engineers Cocoa, Forensic engineers Orlando, Structural Engineers Tampa, Forensic Engineers Tampa. > Uncategorized > Roof Inspections
+EMA Structural engineers Orlando, Forensic Engineers Palm Coast, Structural Engineers Jacksonville, Forensic Engineers Jacksonville, structural engineers Melbourne,, forensic engineers Orlando, structural engineers Cocoa, Forensic engineers Orlando, Structural Engineers Tampa, Forensic Engineers Tampa. > Uncategorized > Roof Inspections